saikatbishal/saikatbishal/README.md

 - 🔭 I’m currently working on a startup idea named [codesthaan](https://www.codesthaan.com)

-- 🌱 I’m currently learning coding and ofcourse to live life to the fullest.
+- 🌱 Learning to code and of course to live life to the fullest.

 - 👯 I’m looking to collaborate on any C++ or Python ML project.